lyfar/awa-docs/docs/features/globe.md

   - GIVEN denied permissions WHEN the globe loads THEN it presents a respectful global overview with optional enablement guidance.
   - GIVEN rapid user interactions WHEN the globe responds THEN framerate and touch responsiveness stay within experience targets.
 - **No-gos & risks**
-  - Revealing precise coordinates that compromise privacy—always obfuscate to community-safe granularity.
+- Revealing precise coordinates that compromise privacy.
+Always obfuscate to community-safe granularity.
   - Overly heavy shaders or particle counts that drop performance below acceptable FPS.
   - Visual clutter that obscures context or overwhelms users unfamiliar with 3D navigation.